tsinis/plan_et_b/README.md

 You can find binaries for Android, macOS and Web in [Releases](https://github.com/tsinis/plan_et_b/releases) section of this GitHub repository.

 ## Technical Data

+Most of the code is covered with comments.

 | Name | Description |
 | ---- | ----------- |